isabella232/journey-optimizer-learn.en/help/decision-management/create-offer-activities.md

 ---
 title: Create offer activities
-description: Learn how to create offer activities in [!DNL Offer Decisioning].
+description: Learn how to create offer activities for decision management.
 An offer activity combines your placements and collections into a single entity, so that a decision can be made to deliver the most relevant offer to the customer.
 feature: Offers
 kt: 6791
 thumbnail: 329606.jpg